 If writing blog posts isn’t your thing, why not create a video about your product or service and post it on YouTube?
 Or even create a YouTube channel and share your expertise as a thought leader in your niche?

 Video content is valuable, not to mention shareable and easy to film with any smartphone.

 Want to know how you can shoot great video content with your iPhone?
 Check out our guide: How to Shoot Great Social Media Videos With Nothing but an iPhone

 Infographics are a hugely powerful marketing tool because they’re so easily consumed.
 You can condense a lot of boring information, numbers and statistics into an infographic and suddenly it becomes a fun piece of content that’s ready to share on social media.
 Infographics are visual eye candy and are great for getting backlinks to your site.

-Hiring a designer will hit your hip pocket, but you can make your own cheaply if you don’t mind putt ing the work.
+Hiring a designer will hit your hip pocket, but you can make your own cheaply if you don’t mind putting in the work.
 If you know how to use Photoshop, start there.
-Otherwise, check out Canva’s excellent drag and drop infographic maker.
-There are more free infographic tools in this round-up at Creative Bloq.

 6. Repurpose Your Content